 An Oil and water separator is used as a way to separate and remove oil from surface water and they are most usually found in industrial areas where oil is likely to be mixed with wastewater.
-(For example, in any area where vehicle, heavy machinery, ship & aircraft maintenance are carried out).
+(For example, oil and water separation systems may be used in any area where vehicle, heavy machinery, ship & aircraft maintenance are carried out).

 Because surface water is ultimately discharged into the water course, via drains and soakaways, the oil must be removed to prevent pollution & contamination of the water course.
 This is regulated by the Clean Water Act (CWA).